 /to apply filters.
 For example, you can type

 /meto display only events.
 Note that you can type filters both before and after your search query.

-- To switch to the Go to Type feature, click the menu command or press the shortcut once again.
-The Enter type name pop-up list appears where you can specify a type you are looking for.
+To switch to the Go to Type feature, click the menu command or press the shortcut once again.
+The Enter type name list appears where you can specify a type you are looking for.

-- Do one of the following:
+Do one of the following:

-If you want to navigate to a type by its fully qualified name, you can type parts of the name and split them with spaces or dots.
+If you want to navigate to a type or member by its fully-qualified name, type parts of the name and split them with spaces or dots.
+Consider the example below:

 You can also use wildcards when specifying the name: '*' (asterisk) represents zero or more characters; '+' (plus), ':' (semicolon), '.' (dot), and '\' (backslash) separate parts of the type's fully qualified name.

 This feature is inspired by and borrowed from JetBrains ReSharper, a developer productivity tool for Microsoft Visual Studio.